 Does Aripiprazole Work?

-Aripiprazole has been studied for the treatment of a number of mental health conditions, including schizophrenia, mania, and bipolar disorder (BPD).
-The medication is approved by the Food and Drug Administration (FDA) in the U.S. for treatment of all three listed conditions.
+Aripiprazole has been studied for the treatment of a number of mental health conditions, including schizophrenia, mania, bipolar disorder and depression.

 A 2010 medical study examined the efficacy of aripiprazole for treating schizophrenia.
 Researchers examined 11 clinical trials on the topic.

-One of the included trials had a 52 week duration, and schizophrenia symptoms were controlled throughout.
-Aripiprazole was even found to successfully manage treatment-resistant schizophrenia, which is defined as schizophrenia that did not respond to multiple other drugs.
+Aripiprazole was even found to successfully manage treatment-resistant schizophrenia, which is defined as schizophrenia that did not respond to other drugs.

-Another medical review, published in the Cochrane Database of Systematic Reviews journal, analyzed how effective aripiprazole was for treating patients with mania.
-Ten clinical trials on the topic were included in the review.
+Another medical review, published in the Cochrane Database of Systematic Reviews journal, analyzed whether aripiprazole was effective for manic patients.

 Aripiprazole was documented to be efficacious for reducing mania symptoms short-term (3 and 4 weeks from the start of the trial) but not long-term (6 weeks from the start of the trial).
 The drug was equally effective to two other commonly-prescribed mania medications; lithium and haloperidol.